 Advanced Critical Care Practitioners (ACCPs) are permanent staff who form a vital role in many critical care units across the UK.
 Over time, the number of qualified ACCPs has grown, and the knowledge, experience, expertise, and capabilities of experienced ACCPs has increased enormously.
-There is therefore a need to formalise the career pathway for ACCPs to ensure a clear and consistent career framework and career trajectory, where seniority is appropriately recognised in terms which align nationally with other acute care practitioners.
+There is therefore a need to formalise the career pathway for ACCPs to ensure a clear and consistent career framework and career trajectory, where seniority is appropriately recognised in terms that align nationally with other acute care practitioners.
 A formal career pathway will ensure parity between individuals of similar seniority whether in the same or different organisations, and it will support individuals, critical care units and organisations in delivering fairness and ensuring equity.

-Finally, career formalisation allows all elements of an ACCPs work and their wider role within the critical care unit to be fully recognised and in doing so ensure that this role remains appealing and sustainable in the years ahead.
+Finally, career formalisation allows all elements of an ACCP's work and their wider role within the critical care unit to be fully recognised and in doing so ensure that this role remains appealing and sustainable in the years ahead.
 This document aims to provide this framework and in doing so guide ACCPs, critical care units and organisations in providing a clear, consistent, and supportive ACCP career pathway across the UK.
+The knowledge, skills, attitudes, and experience that define each tier of ACCP seniority are described in this document.

-2. Key recommendations
+2. Recommendations

-- Organisations who employ ACCPs, be they in training or following qualification, should align their banding structure with that described in this document.
-This follows the recommendations for advanced practice roles from the Centre for Advanced Practice, Health Education England1.
-Broadly: trainee ACCP (band 7), ACCP and senior ACCP (band 8a), lead ACCP (band 8b), ACCP consultant (band 8c). - 2.
-The knowledge, skills, attitudes and experience that define each tier of ACCP seniority are described in this document. - 3.
-We encourage open dialogue whereby ACCPs can agree their working patterns in consultation with the unit clinical lead, consultant ACCP supervisor and where applicable the lead ACCP. - 4.
+- 1. We encourage open dialogue whereby ACCPs can agree their working patterns in consultation with the unit clinical lead, consultant ACCP supervisor and where applicable the lead ACCP. - 2.
 With advancing seniority, and in consultation with the clinical lead or consultant ACCP supervisor, ACCPs may undertake additional non-clinical work to support the unit and the specialty of intensive care medicine.
-We advocate formal recognition of these roles and rostering them into a job plan that equates to 80/20 split of direct clinical care and supporting professional activities (SPA) respectively. - 5.
-As experienced ACCPs take on other roles, it is important to maintain a predominantly clinical commitment for the retention of skills, knowledge, and capability.
-The FICM suggest that ACCPs clinical commitment should be no lower than 70% of whole-time activity. - 6.
-We encourage open dialogue between the unit clinical lead, consultant ACCP supervisor or lead ACCP with ACCPs aged over 55 on what constitutes an appropriate working pattern with advancing age.
-This must be tailored to the physical and psychological needs of the ACCP whilst recognising that critical care is a 24/7 specialty. - 7.
-We recommend 10 days of professional leave per year in addition to SPA time for a full time ACCPs with a study budget equivalent to that of deanery appointed junior doctors (prorated for those part time).

-- 8. ACCPs whether in training or qualified, must have a dedicated educational supervisor who is a consultant in critical care medicine.
-A consultant ACCP supervisor must have this educational commitment recognised in their job plan.
-We recommend 0.25PA per trainee ACCP and 0.125PA per trained ACCP, unless specific demands suggest that this should be uplifted. - 9.
+We advocate formal recognition of these roles and rostering them into a job plan that equates to 80/20 split of direct clinical care and supporting professional activities (SPA) respectively. - 3.
+As experienced ACCPs take on other roles, it is important to maintain a clinical commitment for the retention of skills, knowledge, capability and credibility.
+The FICM suggest that an ACCP's clinical commitment should be agreed with the clinical lead/director and consultant ACCP supervisor.
+This should be regularly reviewed via appraisal, line management and job planning discussions. - 4.
+We encourage open dialogue between the unit clinical lead/director, consultant supervisor or lead ACCP with ACCPs aged over 55 on what constitutes an appropriate working pattern with advancing age.
+This must be tailored to the physical and psychological needs of the ACCP whilst recognising that critical care is a 24/7 specialty. - 5.
+We recommend 10 days of professional leave per year in addition to SPA time to support PDP targets agreed at appraisal for a full time ACCP, with a study budget commensurate with the requirements for AP. - 6.
+ACCPs, whether in training or qualified, must have a dedicated educational supervisor who is a consultant in critical care medicine.
+A consultant supervisor must have this educational commitment recognised in their job plan.
+We recommend 0.25PA per trainee ACCP and 0.125PA per trained ACCP, unless specific demands suggest that this should be amended. - 7.
 Staff new to the role of ACCP should be allocated a mentor.
-This should ideally be another more experienced ACCP in the same critical care unit; where this is not possible, a more experienced ACCP in a neighbouring unit within the same critical care Operational Delivery Network would be appropriate. - 10.
-ACCPs should be independently represented at critical care unit meetings and in the Advanced Practice workstreams within the Trust.
-Where an ACCP is unable to attend, the consultant ACCP supervisor may represent their views. - 11.
-The physical working conditions and facilities for rest applicable to ACCPs should align with other medical decision makers.
+This should ideally be another more experienced ACCP in the same critical care unit; where this is not possible, a more experienced ACCP in a neighbouring unit within the same critical care Operational Delivery Network would be appropriate. - 8.
+ACCPs should be independently represented at critical care unit meetings and in the Advanced Practice workstreams within the Trust/Health Board.
+Where an ACCP is unable to attend, the consultant supervisor may represent their views.